LCR-BCCRC/lcr-modules/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Input and output files are being symlinked into the `CFG["inputs"]` and `CFG["outputs"]` subdirectories, respectively.

+- [ ] I grouped the input symlinking rule to the next job that uses the input files.

 - [ ] I updated the final target rule (`*_all`) to include every output rule.

 - [ ] I explained important module design decisions in `CHANGELOG.md`.